 We excluded interventions that did not explicitly address prevention of illicit and nonmedical drug use in young people, although some broad prevention or resilience interventions may be effective in preventing illicit drug use.
 For example, some youth development interventions addressed career development, community service, academic achievement, or leadership skills, but had no direct content on illicit drug use prevention, but have been hypothesized to also prevent or reduce involvement with illicit drugs.
 Most of the positive youth development interventions we found were implemented in school settings, but some appeared to have been implemented in other community settings such as social service agencies.
-However, existing systematic reviews have not shown them to be clearly associated with illicit drug use prevention.^{144, 145}
+However, existing systematic reviews have not shown them to be clearly associated with illicit drug use prevention. ,

-Similarly, there are a number of school-based universal resilience interventions targeting child and adolescent mental health, which have been effective in reducing outcomes such as depression symptoms, internalizing and externalizing problems, and general psychological distress.146 Because we required a drug use outcome, we may have missed a study of a universal resilience intervention with drug-specific content that reported health outcomes but no drug use outcomes.
+Similarly, there are a number of school-based universal resilience interventions targeting child and adolescent mental health, which have been effective in reducing outcomes such as depression symptoms, internalizing and externalizing problems, and general psychological distress.
+Because we required a drug use outcome, we may have missed a study of a universal resilience intervention with drug-specific content that reported health outcomes but no drug use outcomes.
 However, in our searches, all of the interventions we found that specifically targeted illicit drug use also reported drug use outcomes.

 In a similar vein, we excluded the trials of early prevention approaches in parents of young children that we found because they did not have drug-specific content in the intervention and did not report a drug use outcome; that is, we did not include studies with only intermediate outcomes such as academic achievement or behavior problems that may predict future illicit drug use.
 For these early childhood studies, 10 or more years of followup would have typically been needed before the children were at an age relevant for collecting illicit drug use outcomes.
-For example, we excluded an early intervention trial conducted in pediatric offices among families of toddlers who screened positive on a scale predictive of disruptive behavioral disorders.147 This study reported improvements in parenting skill (reduced harsh parenting and inconsistent disciple, increased positive parenting) and reduced child behavior problems, likely precursors of substance use during adolescence.
-We did find studies of an early childhood nurse home visiting intervention with long-term followup; they found a reduction in a composite substance out outcome at age 12 (combining tobacco, alcohol, and illicit drug use) and no reduction in days used drugs for the full sample at ages 15 and 19, but did find improved academic performance at age 12 for the low-SES subgroup of participants, as well as fewer arrests at ages 15 and 19.
+For example, we excluded an early intervention trial conducted in pediatric offices among families of toddlers who screened positive on a scale predictive of disruptive behavioral disorders.
+This study reported improvements in parenting skill (reduced harsh parenting and inconsistent discipline, increased positive parenting) and reduced child behavior problems, likely precursors of substance use during adolescence.
+We did find studies of an early childhood nurse home visiting intervention with long-term followup; they found a reduction in a composite substance use outcome at age 12 (combining tobacco, alcohol, and illicit drug use) and no reduction in days used drugs for the full sample at ages 15 and 19, but did find improved academic performance at age 12 for the low-SES subgroup of participants, as well as fewer arrests at ages 15 and 19.
+149-151 the clinician training and QI intervention, and the Familias Unidas intervention.
+Several of the primary care-based interventions showed a benefit for some outcomes, for some subgroup, suggesting the combination of a clinician interview and an electronic-based intervention holds promise, however the relatively small overall evidence base and inconsistencies across studies indicates a need for further study of these interventions.
+It would also be valuable to conduct a trial of the full in-person version of the Familias Unidas intervention in a health care setting.
+In addition, long-term followup for the SFP trials should be considered, as SFP trials in other settings generally found benefits only at 30 or more months of followup.
+Pragmatic implementation studies that integrate prevention programs into real-world practice settings are needed.
+Efforts to implement other proven school-based interventions that are feasible for implementation in healthcare systems would also be valuable.